djdt/spcal/docs/source/background/thresholds.rst

    A spICP-ToF background and the corresponding log-normal approximation.
 Each log-normal (red) is summed to estimate the non-zero portion of the compound-Poisson distributed data.

 The log-normal approximation works by closely appoximating the SIA with a log-normal distribution, see :numref:`sia`.
-Since the cumulative density and quantile functions of a log-normal are known, we can then predict the resulting detection threshold for the sum of log-normal distributions.
+Since the cumulative density and quantile functions of a log-normal are known, we can then predict the resulting :term:`detection threshold` for the sum of log-normal distributions.
 In the case of the log-normal approximation only the shape parameter (:math:`\sigma`) of the log-normal fit to the SIA is required.

 Threshold selection
 -------------------

-.. list-table:: Selection of statistics for determining detection threholds.
+.. list-table:: Selection of statistics for determining the :term:`detection threshold`.
    :header-rows: 1

    * - Number of non-zero values below 5 counts